Abzal Beysebekov: Club career

-Beysebekov began his career in 2008 with FC Kairat in Kazakhstan Premier League when he was 15 years old.
-Initially played as a forward, later he was frequently used as a defender due to league regulations for each team to have at least one player younger than 21 years old on field known as "limitchik".
-"Limitchik" players tend to be put in "less risky" positions such as side defenders, and technically and physically skilled Beysebekov was used in such role for a few seasons, though he could still play as a forward in the Kazakhstan U21 team.
+Beysebekov began his career in 2008 with FC Kairat of the Kazakhstan Premier League, at the age of fifteen.
+Although he initially played as a forward, he was later frequently deployed as a defender owing to a league regulation, commonly referred to as the "limitchik" rule, which required each side to field at least one player under the age of twenty-one.
+Limitchik players tended to be placed in "less risky" positions, such as full-back, and the technically and physically accomplished Beysebekov filled this role for several seasons, while continuing to appear as a forward for the Kazakhstan under-21 side.

-In February 2014, Beysebekov joined Polish club Korona Kielce on a six-month loan deal, joining fellow Kazakhstan international, Sergei Khizhnichenko.
-Beysebekov scored his first and only goal for Korona in a 4–4 draw against Jagiellonia Białystok on 27 May 2014.
+In February 2014, Beysebekov joined the Polish club Korona Kielce on a six-month loan, following fellow Kazakhstan international Sergei Khizhnichenko.
+Beysebekov scored his first, and only, goal for Korona in a 4–4 draw with Jagiellonia Białystok on 27 May 2014.

-Prior to the start of the 2021 season, Beysebekov was made captain of Astana.
-On 4 May 2024, Beysebekov made his 400th appearance for Astana.
+Prior to the start of the 2021 season, Beysebekov was appointed captain of Astana.
+On 4 May 2024, he made his 400th appearance for Astana.

 International career

-Beysebekov has played for all national youth teams of Kazakhstan in 2008–2013.
+Beysebekov represented Kazakhstan at every national youth level between 2008 and 2013.